Brief: We list some of the most useful indicator applets for Ubuntu 16.04 in this article.

 2. Netspeed Unity: Indicator Apple To Check Internet Speed

 With Windows, you get a variety of applications to keep a track on your Internet data usage and the speed as well.
-Here, with Ubuntu 16.04, you can install Netspeed Unity indicator applet to keep a check on your Internet speeds.
+Here, with Ubuntu 16.04, you can install Netspeed Unity indicator applet to keep a check on your Internet speed.

 The indicator applet comes baked in with a variety of options.
 It lets you change the theme of the indicator as dark, light or current.
 Also, you get to adjust how the indicator looks like by changing the view mode as normal, compact or minimal.
 In the normal view mode, you will observe the prefixes mentioned (kb/s), and in the compact mode, you will observe less of it.
 Moreover, again, with the minimal view mode, the indicator will take the least space which might look clean to you.

 To install Netspeed Unity, you need to type in the following commands in the terminal: